When you are looking for places to stay when planning your amazing Cuba holiday, everywhere there seems to come up the words casa particulares!

 Is There Wifi In Casa Particulares In Cuba?

 Sometimes, yes.
-Some casa particulares in Cuba do offer wifi in 2023, as wifi is becoming more and more available across the island.
+Some casa particulares in Cuba do offer wifi, as wifi is becoming more and more available across the island.

 If a casa particular lists wifi as an amenity, check with the host whether this is a wifi router, an available phone with 4G, or if they are referring to a nearby park.
 It could be either!